thanegill/itc280/articles/12_03_01_assignment8.md

 It is also possible to sort by type like this: `http://itc280.psophis.com/?t=assignment`.

 There are some differences from the assignment.
 One is that I am not running this from MySQL.
 I'm running it as a file based CMS, where each article is a separate file.
 Two is that I don't have any images that are linked.
-I can easily add this if it is need for the assignment.
+I can easily add this if it is needed for the assignment.
 Bill said that it was ok as is.